HaydnZK/TryHackMe/Active Directory Basics/readme.md

 In the Settings tab of the Default Domain Policy, we saw that it only applies to Computer Configuration, though GPOs can include both user and computer settings.
 The Security Filtering was set to Authenticated Users, which means it applies broadly across the domain.

-Expanding Computer Configuration > Policies > Windows Settings > Security Settings revealed various default configurations, including:
+Expanding Computer Configuration > Policies > Windows Settings > Security Settings revealed various default configurations, including password requirements, account lockout rules, encryption policies, and more.

-Password requirements

-Account lockout rules

-Encryption policies

 Editing Default Password Requirements
 To change the Minimum Password Length from 7 to 10 characters: